redraze/clover-app/README.md

 - [Better-Auth](https://www.better-auth.com/) for setting **auth cookies** and **handling sessions**
 - [TanStack Query](https://tanstack.com/query/latest) for **caching query results** results and possibly queueing **offline mutations**
 - An interactive map that can filter for towers that the user is and is not contracted with.
-Clicking on a tower on the map pops up:
+Clicking on a tower on the map allows:
-   - the OS throttler for that tower if contracted, or
+   - throttling OS for that tower if contracted
-   - a form to begin a contract witt that tower if uncontracted
+   - set access (future) periods for OS on specific towers if contracted
-   - able to set access (future) periods for OS on specific towers
+   - a form to begin a contract with that tower if uncontracted